Zeutschler/cubedpandas/docs/index.md

 # CubedPandas Documentation

 Welcome to the CubedPandas Documentation site.
+Here you will find all the information you need to get started with CubedPandas, a powerful and easy-to-use Python library for working with Pandas dataframes.

+!!! note
     CubedPandas is still in an early stage of its development.
-Features are still subject to change, so your [Ideas, Issues](https://github.com/Zeutschler/cubedpandas/issues) and [Feedback](https://github.com/Zeutschler/cubedpandas/discussions) are very welcome!
+    Features are likely subject to change.
+Anyhow, your [Ideas, Issues](https://github.com/Zeutschler/cubedpandas/issues) and [Feedback](https://github.com/Zeutschler/cubedpandas/discussions) are very welcome!

-### OLAP comfort meets Pandas power!
+## OLAP comfort meets Pandas power!

 CubedPandas aims to offer an ***easy, fast & natural approach to work with Pandas dataframes***.
 To achieve this, CubedPandas wraps your dataframe into a lightweight, virtual multi-dimensional OLAP cube,